General Questions

 Who are the judges?

-How will I know if I made it to the next step?
+How will I know if my application proceeds to the Finalist Round?
 Will I be notified if I do not advance?

-All submissions will receive notification of their outcome.
-Those chosen to proceed to the next step will receive specific instructions on next steps.
+All submissions receive notification of whether they are proceeding to the next round.
+Those chosen to proceed to the next round of the Competition will receive specific instructions on next steps.

-Finalist Pitch Week is the week Finalists are invited to St. Louis to pitch their business for final grant consideration.
-During this time, Finalists will have the opportunity to meet with the esteemed venture capital and angel investment professionals on the Competition Committee, network with previous Arch Grants Founders, and take part in additional networking opportunities.
+Finalists are invited to St. Louis to pitch live in front of a panel of judges for final award consideration.
+During this time, Finalists will have the opportunity to meet with Finalist Judges and network with previous Arch Grants Founders.

 Are the finalist pitches open to the public?

-How are the live pitches structured during the Finalist Pitch Day?
+How are the live pitches structured during Finalist Pitch Day?

-Arch Grants limits access to submitted information to its staff, due diligence team, competition committee, judges and board of directors.
-Competition judges are seasoned professionals accustomed to dealing with confidential materials on a regular basis.
+Arch Grants will not release your application to the public.
+We limit access to submitted application information to our staff, due diligence team, volunteer judges, and Board of Directors.
+Competition judges are seasoned professionals who are accustomed to dealing with confidential materials on a regular basis.
 While Arch Grants requests that all volunteer judges keep your information confidential, judges are comprised of a wide swath of technical experts, entrepreneurs and sector experts, and Arch Grants cannot make any guarantee of confidentiality.
 We therefore ask that applicants not include any information in their application that they feel to be highly confidential, including trade secrets, intellectual property and/or other confidential information.

 Competition Eligibility